 Keeping certain tiny species like cherry and Amanos shrimps can be useful, as they can eat algae that are inside the moss.
 So, how do you control and prevent the growth of algae?

 All you need to do is keep a balance of light, carbon dioxide, and nutrients for the plant.
 Moreover, make sure that the tank water is always clean and healthy.
 Of course, small amounts of algae is only natural, and may even be healthy for the mini-ecosystem.

 How to Grow Java Moss in Your Aquarium

 Java moss is quite simple to grow.
 Here’s how!

 As we have said before, Java moss can stick and attach themselves to almost any surface.
 This means you can make your own trees inside your tank for a truly unique and natural feel.

-Choose a driftwood that can be set up vertically.
+Choose driftwood that can be set up vertically.
 The more it already resembles a tree, the better.
-You can find ones that already have branch-like structure or tie together several woods for your desired shape.
+You can find ones that already have branch-like structures or tie together several branches of wood for your desired shape.

 Then, simply use aquarium-safe glue to attach some Java moss onto it.
 Be careful not to dry it out, especially if you have taken the moss from your own tank.
 Trim any excess or stringy mosses for a neat tree shape.

 Put your brand-new moss tree inside the aquarium and you’re all set!
 You can repeat these steps a few times to create a number of trees in the mid or background.